* Translated by AI

 *This content was translated by AI.

-Park Jin-hung greets Busan fans after appearing in the Lotte game at Sajik on the 28th. /Photo=Lotte Giants
+Park Jin-hung greets Busan fans while appearing in the Lotte Giants game at Sajik on the 28th. /Photo=Lotte Giants

-Park Jin-hung greets Busan fans after appearing in the Lotte game at Sajik on the 28th. /Photo=Lotte Giants
+Park Jin-hung greets Busan fans while appearing in the Lotte Giants game at Sajik on the 28th. /Photo=Lotte Giants

 Park Jin-hung ahead of the game on the 29th. /Photo=Reporter Park Soo-jin